PrincetonUniversity/xicsrt/doc_source/pages/development.rst

      needs to be calculated before the aperture check.
   4. Aperture needs to be compatible with mesh optics.
 Make sure to check how the aperture fits in with the code in :any:`XicsrtOpticMesh`.
+  5. Implement a way to deal with the pixel grid size used for image output.
+Currently this is based on a rectangular aperture.
-  5. Consider the possibility that some future optics types may need both an entrance-aperture and an exit-aperture.
+  6. Consider the possibility that some future optics types may need both an entrance-aperture and an exit-aperture.
 This capability is not currently needed, but make the code easily extensible to this idea if needed.